luque-gh/newman/README.md

 This machine follows most of Newman's design described in his book.

 However, it runs in a much lower voltage **~190VDC** compared to the one demonstrated by Newman (1500+ VDC).
-This lower voltage makes possible to use **mosfet transistor and zener diodes** to replace the mechanical commutator.
+This lower voltage makes possible to use **mosfet transistor and zener diodes** instead of a mechanical commutator.
 **Duty cycle and frequency are adjustable** to optimize the performance through a **555 timer**.
 Since **Newman's claims timing is very critical** for his invention, this gives much more flexibility to optimize compared to a mechanical commutator.